 Began the demolition of existing curb and sidewalk

-In September 2020, the City will begin construction on this infrastructure project to upgrade South Washington Street and Hillwood Avenue, and provide needed improvements to the intersection of those two streets.
+In September 2020, the City began construction to upgrade South Washington Street and Hillwood Avenue, and provide needed improvements to the intersection of those two streets.

 A contract has been awarded to Fort Myer Construction and work is expected to take about one year.

 The project includes many elements designed to improve safety and pedestrian accessibility, including – wider sidewalks on both streets, re-design of the intersection at South Washington and Hillwood, new crosswalks with ADA compliant ramps and push button pedestrian signals, new traffic signals, street lights, street trees and benches and a new Intermodal Transit plaza with bus shelters, bike racks and artistic features.

 In a 2008 study, funded by a grant from the Council of Governments (COG), the need and viability for transportation improvements along the S Washington St. corridor were assessed.